TritonDataCenter/rfd/rfd/0086/multiprocess.md

 - [Allow multiple health checks per service](https://github.com/joyent/containerpilot/issues/245)

-#### Non-advertising services
+#### Non-advertising jobs

 Some applications are intended only for internal consumption by other applications in the container and not should not be advertised to the discovery backend (ex.
 Consul agent).
 These applications can mark themselves as "non-advertising" simply by not providing a `port` configuration.
-ContainerPilot will track the state of non-advertising applications but not register them with service discovery, so it can fire `watch` handlers for other services that depend on it.
+ContainerPilot will track the state of non-advertising applications but not register them with service discovery, so it can fire `watch` handlers for other jobs that depend on it.
 In the example above, the Consul Agent will not be advertised but Nginx can still have it marked as a dependency.

 _Related GitHub issues:_
 - [Coprocess hooks](https://github.com/joyent/containerpilot/issues/175)